 Our creative team includes Artistic Director Kyle Haden, Associate Artistic Director Jackie Apodaca, and Host Playwright Beth Kander.

 Kyle Haden, Artistic Director

 Kyle Haden, now in his sixth season as our artistic director, has directed readings of Primary User; I Can Go; Hazardous Materials; and The Luckiest People for ANPF, as well as performing in readings of Go.
 Please.
 Go.; Edward III; and Now This.
-Kyle was named a 2018 Drama League Directing Fellow and has directed various productions across the country, including the world premiere of Hazardous Materials (Creede Repertory Theatre); A Brief History of America (Hangar Theatre Company); Hamlet and The Winter’s Tale (Island Shakespeare Festival); and The Tens (Actor’s Theatre of Louisville).
-As an actor, he has performed at regional theatres including the Oregon Shakespeare Festival (three seasons), Guthrie Theater, Shakespeare Theatre, Chicago Shakespeare Theater, Pittsburgh Public Theater, Arizona Theater Company, Colorado Shakespeare Festival, and Cleveland Play House, as well as various theatres in New York and Chicago.
-Kyle is also a Senior Coordinating Producer with Black Lives, Black Words International Project and an assistant professor of acting at Carnegie Mellon University.
+Kyle was named a 2018 Drama League Directing Fellow and has directed various productions across the country, including the award-winning world premiere of Hazardous Materials (Creede Repertory Theatre); A Brief History of America (Hangar Theatre Company); Hamlet and The Winter’s Tale (Island Shakespeare Festival); and The Tens (Actors Theatre of Louisville).
+As an actor, he has performed at regional theatres including the Oregon Shakespeare Festival (three seasons), Guthrie Theater, Shakespeare Theatre Company, Chicago Shakespeare Theater, Pittsburgh Public Theater, Arizona Theater Company, City Theatre Company, Colorado Shakespeare Festival, and Cleveland Play House, as well as various theatres in New York and Chicago.
+Kyle is also a senior coordinating producer with Black Lives, Black Words International Project and the interim senior associate head of the School of Drama at Carnegie Mellon University, where he is an assistant professor of acting.
 Learn more about Kyle.

 Jackie Apodaca, Associate Artistic Director